genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0b_environment-setup.md

 More information [here](https://docs.gradle.org/current/userguide/build_environment.html#sec:accessing_the_web_via_a_proxy).
 :::

-### Own database for the training
+### Your own database

-To do this training, you will need an individual database to create and test the backend changes we are proposing.
-Please make sure you get a [Database Technology supported by Genesis](../../../database/database-technology/overview/) available and running.
+To do this training, you need an individual database to create and test the back-end changes we are proposing.
+Please make sure you have a [Database Technology supported by Genesis](../../../database/database-technology/overview/) available and running.

 :::tip
 You could use, for instance, [PostgreSQL](../../../database/database-technology/sql/#postgresql) running a local instance or a [Docker container](https://hub.docker.com/_/postgres).